jxmot/github_repo-sftp-server_update/README.md

 The primary use of this application is to keep files up to date on a web server.
 It will rely on the following:

 * The GitHub repository exists on local storage.
 This is likely to be the location where you edit and locally test your files.
 * The local repository is up to date with GitHub.
 Local files can be newer or different from what is kept in GitHub.
-However if any files are **not** committed and pushed then they will not appear as "changed".
+However if any files are **not** committed and pushed then they will not appear as "changed" and will not be copied to the server.
 * The repository has tagged releases:
   * Start with "0.0.0" and tag a release before any project files are added to the repository.
   * When preparing to stage, test, or deploy be sure to tag a release first.